 Appropriately Uses Anti-Anxiety Medication

-This is the percentage of residents who were given antianxiety medications.
-These medications are generally given to patients experiencing depression and anxiety.
+This indicates the percent of residents who were given antianxiety medications.
+Antianxiety drugs are administered to residents experiencing anxiety or depression.

 Managing Depression Among Residents